Nonsmooth manifold decompositions: Preliminaries from nonsmooth analysis

-By \cite[Proposition 4.1.1]{SCH}, every piecewise differentiable function is locally a continuous selection of essentially active selection functions.
+It follows from the above definition that $\widehat{I}_{f}(x)\subseteq I_{f}(x)$ for every $x\in M$.
+For every piecewise differentiable function $f$ on $M$ and every $x\in M$ there exists a collection $\{f_{1},f_{2},\ldots ,f_{m}\}$ of smooth functions that are essentially active in a neighborhood of $x$ \cite[Proposition 4.1.1]{SCH}.
 Moreover, a continuous selection of smooth functions is locally Lipschitz continuous.
 In this setting, generalized differentiation defined by Clarke has the following form.

 \begin{definition} Let $f$ be a continuous selection of smooth functions $f_{1},\ldots ,f_{m}\colon \RR ^{n}\to \RR $.
 Clarke's \textbf{subdifferential} of $f$ at a point $x \in \RR ^n$ is defined by where $\conv S$ denotes the convex hull of a set $S$.
 A point $x_{0}\in \RR ^n$ is called a \textbf{critical point} of $f$ if $0\in \partial f(x_{0})$. \end{definition}